TejasJay/llm_youtube_video_summarizer/readme.md

 This code defines a `youtube_summarizer` class that extracts a YouTube video's transcript and summarizes its content using AI models like OpenAI's GPT-4 and Ollama's models.
-Let’s break the code down step by step
+Let’s break the code down step by step.

 * * *